COVID-19: travel health notice for all travellers

 Azerbaijan - Exercise a high degree of caution

-Exercise a high degree of caution in Azerbaijan due to the unpredictable security situation and ongoing tension along the border between Azerbaijan and Armenia.
+Exercise a high degree of caution in Azerbaijan due to regular tensions in areas along the border between Azerbaijan and Armenia.

 Border with Armenia - Avoid all travel